 New York City Commission on Human Rights, New York Immigration Coalition, and Literacy Assistance Center of NYC

-Includes two-part adult legal literacy curriculum for ESOL classes with student and teacher workbooks and companion DVD.
+Includes a two-part adult legal literacy curriculum for ESOL classes with student and teacher workbooks and companion DVD.
 Provides lesson plans and take home activities.
 ESOL students learn about recognizing discrimination while improving their language proficiency.